easybuilders/easybuild/docs/Contributing.rst

 ordering of easyconfig parameters is a part of the 'code' style we maintain.

-An automated (partial) check to see whether easyconfig files are ready to contribute can be performed via ``eb --check-contrib``.
+An automated (partial) check to see whether easyconfig files are ready to be contributed can be performed via ``eb --check-contrib``.
 This will check:

 * style aspects for the specified easyconfig files
 * whether SHA256 checksums are included for all source files & patches